Ezhil-Language-Foundation/open-tamil/README.md

 *C-tamil*
 the package under C-tamil provides some of the same functionality as Python 'tamil' but in ISO-C for C/C++ use.

+#language models
+Basic support for letter unigram, bigram models using UTF-8 based corpora are supported in the package 'ngram/' which supports unigram model at the moment.
+More complex language models are expected to be developed soon.

 Goals
 =====
 Goal of this package is to collect and develop open-source licensed Tamil tools, in one location that provide the following,